HectorRicardo/simple-music-app/README.md

 introduce code samples/snippets as they present concepts for you to follow along and be working in your app's code as you read.
 Unfortunately, this isn't one of those guides.
-The Android music app architecture is somewhat elaborate, and it's difficult to even begin working on the app before having first a good understading of all the elements the architecture consists of.
+The Android music app architecture is somewhat elaborate, and it's difficult to even begin working on the app's code before having first a good understading of all the elements the architecture consists of.
 So instead, I'll first introduce these elements in an ordered, logical, and easy-to-follow way, and once we have a full understanding of them, we can start working on the app's implementation.

-To understand the rationale for Android's music app architecture, we first need to explicitly list out the expectations that a decent music-playing mobile app must fulfill:
+To understand the Android music app architecture, we first need to explicitly list out the expectations that a decent Android music-playing app must fulfill:

   - **Expectation 1**: The app's music player should be able to be controlled not only from the app's UI itself, but also from other places, such as:
       - the device's/peripherals' external hardware media buttons